Elastic modulus measurements of cooked Lutefisk: Introduction

 To the best of our knowledge, no texture study has been published in a scientific journal on \textit{Lutefisk}.
 Nowadays, the numbers of \textit{Lutefisk} consumers across the world is quite limited, the tradition being preserved mainly in Norway, Denmark and Sweden, as well as Scandinavian families in the US.
 This can explain that, despite the intriguing and fascinating nature of the dish, it has been the object of very few scientific studies.
 We have found in the literature two papers, on the microorganism content of \textit{Lutefisk} \cite{2018_Lunestad}, and on spectroscopy experiments perform used to compare different commercial \textit{Lutefisk} brands \cite{2020_Hassoun}.
 The peculiar aspect of the dish has raised our attention, and we have focused on quantifying the consumer experience with scientific tools.
 We use a rheometer to measure the elastic shear modulus, a material property that can be easily compared with others publications and other materials.

-Here, we have to mention that relating the rheological properties of food with consumer perception is a difficult task \cite{1977_Moskowitz}.
+Here, we have to mention that relating the rheological properties of food with consumer perception is a difficult task \cite{1977_Moskowitz,2019_Yoshida}.
 The properties measured with a rheometer are in general not enough to quantify the wide range of personal impressions that food can provide, such as soft, firm, tender, crumbly, pasty, juicy and sticky.
 Indeed, while a rheometer provides a measure that is averaged on the whole sample, the consumer tongue is sensitive to the heterogeneity of the food \cite{2021_Thomazo}.
 Fish flesh is composed of muscle fibers surrounded by a connective tissue \cite{1979_Dunajski, 2000_Barham}.
-Contrarily to mammals whose muscle cell can be 15 cm long, fish fibers are short and separated by membranes called myocommata (see Fig. \ref{figure_samples} (e)).
+Contrarily to mammals whose muscle cell can be 15 cm long, fish fibers are short and separated by membranes called myocommata (see Fig. \ref{figure_samples} (b,c)).
 The rheological properties of fish is therefore expected to result form the properties of the muscle fibers, the connective tissue and the myocommata.

 However, in some specific cases, rheological measurements have been successfully related to food preparation.
-The storage shear modulus of cod flesh \cite{2019_Blikra} and surimi \cite{2017_Murthy} was found to increase during cooking when the internal temperature of the sample was between 50 and 70$^o$C.
+The storage shear modulus of cod flesh \cite{2019_Blikra} and surimi \cite{2017_Murthy} was found to increase during cooking when the internal temperature of the sample was between 50 and 70$^o$C. The rheological properties of gelled desserts has been compared with the consumer appreciation \cite{2019_Yoshida}, and it was observed that the elastic properties and the yield stress should neither be too large or too small.

 In the following, we present measurements of the elastic shear modulus of \textit{Lutefisk}.
 The \textit{Lutefisk} fillets have been prepared following the recipe used in the \textit{Gamle Rådhus } restaurant in Oslo.
 The placement in the fish, the cooking time, temperature and the salt amount have been varied in order to measure their effect on the shear modulii.
 These experiments are compared to the chef's evaluation of the cooking level in order to check whether the rheological measurement is an adequate tool to assess the proper cooking time of \textit{Lutefisk}.